On rigidity and convergence of circle patterns: Some estimates for circle patterns

-In this section we consider two patterns of circles with the same combinatorics which are contained in two given simply connected sets $D,\widetilde{D}\subset \C$ respectively as in Theorem~\ref{theoConv}.
-Our main aim is to study topological properties of such a sequence of pairs of patterns.
+In this section we consider two circle patterns with the same combinatorics which are contained in two given simply connected sets $D,\widetilde{D}\subset \C$ respectively as in Theorem~\ref{theoConv}.
+Our main aim is to study topological properties of such a sequence of pairs of patterns and the sequence of the corresponding discrete conformal maps from Definition~\ref{deffdiamond}.